 I’ve been meditating for more than fifteen years.
 I never used to feel tired when I meditated.
 Somehow, the pandemic situation makes me fall asleep when meditating.

 I typically do my first meditation session in the morning.
 I wake up at around six in the morning, have my coffee, get out of bed, and watch a little bit of TV.
-And then I start meditating.
-It’s usually around 8 a.m. that I start meditating.
+And then I start meditating at around 8 a.m.

 Recently I have been doing it in bed—which is probably a terrible idea because being in bed naturally makes you feel like falling asleep.
-So, my first tip if meditation makes you tired, is to stop doing it in bed and instead sit in a more energising position (read my guide to beginners meditation positions for more on this).
+So, my first tip if meditation makes you tired, is to stop doing it in bed and instead sit in a more energising position (read my guide to beginners meditation positions).

-But other than not meditating in bed, what else can you do to stop feeling tired after meditating?
+But other than not meditating in bed, what else can you do to stop feeling sleepy after meditating?